BallisticLA/RandBLAS/test/DevNotes.md

     easy enough to have it reduce directly to GEMM, and reducing directly to GEMM had the advantage of improved readibility.
-We don't test all possible combinations of flags (we omit when both arguments are transposed) but the combinationed we leave untested are unrelated to flow-of-control.
+We don't test all possible combinations of flags (we omit when both arguments are transposed) but the combination we leave untested are unrelated to flow-of-control.

     RSKGES reduces to right_spmm, which does indeed fall back on